 Complication of the procedure: Rhinoplasty is a significantly more complicated process.
-It involves cutting in your nose and then removing parts of your bone or cartilage.
+It involves cutting open your nose and then removing parts of your bone or cartilage.
 Your nose will then be stitched back together.
-A nose filler is a simple injection of material into your nose.
+A nose filler is a simple injection of material.

-Anesthesia: For rhinoplasty, you will need a heavy anesthesia.
-In many cases, you will go under what is called general anesthesia.
-This means you will be completely asleep and not be aware of any surroundings.
-You will be intubated, which means that a tube is placed in your throat so that control of your breathing is managed by a breathing machine.
-For a nose filler, you will typically only be given a numbing cream.
+Anesthesia: For rhinoplasty, you will normally get what is called general anesthesia.
+This means you will be completely asleep and not be aware of what is happening to you.
+You will normally also be intubated, which means that a tube is placed in your throat in order for a machine to control your breathing.
+For a nose filler, the only anesthesia you will typically need is a numbing cream.

 Downtime: It is common to take a week off work and social activities following rhinoplasty.
 Most of the swelling will have subsided after about two weeks.
-And you can normally pick up strenuous exercise and other similar activities after about two weeks.
+And you can normally pick up strenuous exercise after about two weeks.
 However, it can take up to several months to recover completely.
-The downtime of a nose filler will in most cases be zero.
-You can normally continue with your normal day after walking out of the clinic.
+There will in most cases be zero downtime for a nose filler.
 You should however wait about 48 hours with strenuous exercise.

 Permanence of results: Rhinoplasty is permanent.
-A nose filler will normally last from six months to two years, depending on the type of filler you use.
+A nose filler will normally last from six months to about one year, depending on the type of filler you use.

 Reversal of results: Rhinoplasty cannot be reversed.
-A hyaluronic acid nose filler (the most common nose filler) can easily be reversed with an injection of an enzyme called hyaluronidase.
-When injected, hyaluronidase dissolves the hyaluronic acid particles.
+A hyaluronic acid nose filler (the most common nose filler) can easily be reversed with an enzyme called hyaluronidase.
 This will make the shape of your nose go back to what it was before the filler treatment.